 One of the best collections on Fairytalez is our Christmas stories.
 As a follow-up to our previous blog post featuring Christmas fairy tales, we’re sharing some new delightful Christmas tales from France, Germany and other regions.

 If you want to read more Christmas stories from around the world, buy Christmas Tales: The Night Before Christmas and 21 Other Christmas Stories, now available in Kindle and paperback.
 The holiday story treasury features more than 70 images and fairy tales from Norway, Germany, Bulgaria and other parts of the globe.
+Download the Fairytalez Audio App for audiobook versions and take the stories anywhere!

 The Wooden Shoes of Little Wolff